Sdegr/Thesis/README.md

 https://wit3.fbk.eu/mt.php?release=2014-01

-The corpora (containing training/dev/test) can be found in my thesis repository. \
+For both corpora, the test set from 2012 Ted Talks is used.

-Thesis/dutch-english\
+An example of a corporus used for this thesis (containing training/dev/test) can be found in my thesis repository. \
-Thesis/chinese-english
+Thesis/dutch-english

 # STEP 2 - Cleaning data (Dutch -> English)